Keith Hetrick

 Keith Justin Hetrick is a Grammy-nominated American songwriter and record producer based in Nashville, Tennessee.
 He has worked with notable artists such as Jennifer Lopez, Boyz II Men, Snoop Dogg, Charlie Wilson, Shaggy, T.I., Pitbull, Now United, Fifth Harmony, GOT7, NCT, Cher Lloyd, Roy Wang, Nine Percent, Wanna One, Aston Merrygold, Silentó, The Jacksons, Ray Parker Jr., Teddy Riley, Paulina Rubio, Sophia Grace, and Inna.

 Career

 In 2016, Hetrick was nominated for a Grammy Award for his writing and production work on the Charlie Wilson album Forever Charlie, which included the songs "Unforgettable" (featuring Shaggy), "Infectious" (featuring Snoop Dogg), and the opening track "Somebody Loves You."
-Forever Charlie also gartered a NAACP nomination for “Outstanding Album."
+Forever Charlie also gartered an NAACP nomination for “Outstanding Album."